naughtygopher/nibbler/README.md

 type Config[T any] struct {
 	// ProcessingTimeout is context timeout for processing a single batch.
 If less than 1ms, defaults to 1s ProcessingTimeout time.Duration
-	// TickerDuration is the duration after which an non-empty batch would be flushed.
+	// TickerDuration is the duration after which a non-empty batch would be flushed.
 If less than 1ms, defaults to 1s TickerDuration time.Duration

 	// Size is the micro batch size.
 If 0, defaults to 100